-8. Remove the springs from the exhaust pipe to muffler connectors and remove the muffler.
-Account for two grafoil seals.
+8. Remove the springs from the rear exhaust pipe to muffler connector and remove the muffler.
+Account for the grafoil seal.

 9. Remove the two cargo box supports; then remove the heat shield leaving the rear coil attached to the radiator assembly.